 When investing in fixed income instruments, companies with less short-term debt are preferable to those with more, all else being equal.
 While the use of short-term funding tends to lower the cost of capital, it exposes the borrower to refinancing risk.
 Refinancing risk takes two forms: one is that capital markets may be closed when short-term obligations need to be refinanced; the other is that the cost of capital may increase dramatically, exposing the borrower to much higher interest rates.
 Given the short-term maturity profile of Chinese bonds, this risk should not be underestimated.
 One of the hallmark characteristics of a financial downturn is a contraction in the availability of financing, making companies and sovereigns with longer-term maturity profiles preferable from a credit risk perspective.

 Longer maturities generally mean less near-term default risk.
-Unfortunately, China’s corporate issuers have not been able to extend maturities; these companies therefore have greater credit risk in the event of unexpected earnings volatility or a contraction in financing.
-Corporate bonds issued in renminbi are one sub-segment of the global bond universe which have seen years to maturity contract meaningfully since the global financial crisis (as shown in Figure 9).
+While China’s corporate issuers have been able to extend maturities over the past two years, tenors remain short vs. the U.S. market; as such, Chinese companies have greater credit risk in the event of unexpected earnings volatility or a contraction in financing.
+Corporate bonds issued in renminbi are one sub-segment of the global bond universe which saw years to maturity contract meaningfully after the global financial crisis (as shown in Figure 9).
 This is largely due to the number of bonds that have been issued by Chinese corporates over the past ten years, particularly those issued in the financial sector.
 How, when, with whom, and under what terms this debt is refinanced will profoundly impact financial markets.